siemens/embb/doc/tutorial/tutorial_raw.md

 ## <a name="cha_tutorial_application"></a>Tutorial Application

-To apply the concepts detailed above in practice, we create a video processing application in the following paragraphs.
-The application is supposed to accept a video file on the command line, apply some filter and write an output video to a given file.
-For handling video files, we are going to use ffmpeg.
-For details on how to build and run the application refer to the README.md file in doc/tutorial/application.
+In the following, we create a video processing application that applies the concepts described in the previous sections to a more complex problem.
+The application is supposed to read a video file, apply some filters, and write the resulting output video to a file.
+For handling video files, we are going to use <a href="https://ffmpeg.org/">FFmpeg</a>.
+Details on how to build and run the application can be found in the `README.md` file in `doc/tutorial/application`.

-The application consists of 5 parts, the main application, the filters, the input video handler, the frame format converter and the output video builder.

-Three parts relate to ffmpeg video de- and encoding.
+The application consists of five parts, the main program, the filters, the input video handler, the frame format converter, and the output video builder.
+Three of them relate to FFmpeg video decoding and encoding.
 The input video handler opens a given video file and is used to read consecutive frames from the stream until there are no more frames.
-The frame format converter is used to convert from the source color format to RGB and vice versa, since all filter processing is done in RGB color space.
-The output video builder encodes the resulting image stream back into a video file.
-We will not cover these three in detail.

-We provide several example filters to use during processing.
-The filters come in three flavors: sequential, parallel using the algorithms library and as OpenCL kernels.

-Finally, the main application binds the other components into a working whole.
+The frame format converter is used to convert from the source color format to RGB and vice versa, since the filtering is done in RGB color space.
+The output video builder encodes the resulting image stream and writes it back to a video file.
+For the sake of brevity, we will not cover these three parts in detail but focus on parallelizing the filters as well as the whole pipeline.
+The filters come in three flavors: sequential, parallel using the algorithms library, and as OpenCL kernels.
+The main application connects the pipeline stages into a working whole.

 ### Filters

-The filters are just loops iterating over the pixels and applying their operation to them.
+The filters are essentially loops iterating over the pixels and applying some operation to them.
 Here is a simple color to greyscale filter:

     \\\inputlistingsnippet{application/src/filters.cc:serial_filter}

+The other filters contained in `doc\tutorial\application\src\filters.cc` work similarly&mdash;feel free to experiment with them.
+By default, the application "cartoonifies" the incoming video stream (see function `filter` in `main.cc`).

-Parallelizing it is straightforward using the algorithms building block.
-We just replace the for loops by a single `ForLoop` operation and retrieve the `x` and `y` pixel positions from the single counter:
+Parallelizing the above filter is straightforward using the algorithms building block: We replace the loops by a single call to `ForLoop` and compute the `x` and `y` pixel coordinates from the given index:

     \\\inputlistingsnippet{application/src/filters.cc:parallel_filter}

-Now the filter runs in parallel, but the control flow is still running serially and limits scalability.
+Now, the filter runs in parallel but the control flow of the whole application is still sequential which limits scalability.

 ### Control Flow

-Applying video decoding, format conversion, filtering, another format conversion and video encoding for a single frame yields the following sequence of calls:
+Applying video decoding, format conversion, filtering, another format conversion, and video encoding to a sequence of frames can be implemented using the following loop:

     \\\inputlistingsnippet{application/main.cc:serial_execution}

-This sequence can be seen as a pipeline and therefore we can parallelize it using the dataflow building block.
-Each of the operations is wrapped into a source, process or sink and the resulting objects are connected and deployed into a network:
+The steps executed in the loop body can be seen as a pipeline which allows us to parallelize them using dataflow networks.
+Each of the operations is wrapped into a source, a (parallel) process, or a sink.
+The resulting objects are then connected to a network:

     \\\inputlistingsnippet{application/main.cc:pipelined_execution}

-Scalability is now significantly improved, as no part of the application runs serially anymore.
+This way, scalability is significantly improved, as all parts now run in parallel.

 #### Heterogeneous Systems

-Some systems feature additional accelerators, e.g. a GPU, to further improve processing speed.
-Using OpenCL we can leverage the power of such an accelerator to speed up the processing of the filters.
-The filter itself is implemented in OpenCL:
+As discussed in the chapter on [heterogeneous systems](#cha_heterogeneous_systems), some systems feature additional accelerators, e.g. a GPU, to further improve processing speed.
+Using OpenCL (or CUDA), we can leverage the power of such accelerators to speed up the filters.
+Let us consider the following OpenCL implementation:

     \\\inputlistingsnippet{application/src/filters.cc:opencl_filter}

-The kernel needs to be wrapped into a MTAPI action:
+First, this kernel needs to be wrapped into an MTAPI action:

     \\\inputlistingsnippet{application/main.cc:make_opencl_action}

-Now the filter can be used like any job.
-Note however the additional cost imposed by the need to copy the frame and the parameters of the filter into a single buffer:
+Then, the filter can be used like any job.
+Note, however, the additional cost for copying the frame and the parameters of the filter into a single buffer:

     \\\inputlistingsnippet{application/main.cc:call_opencl_action}

-When wrapped into a dataflow process it can even be used as a part of the pipeline outlined before:
+When wrapped into a dataflow process, it can even be used as a part of the pipeline outlined before:

     \\\inputlistingsnippet{application/main.cc:opencl_pipeline}